rkgofiitk/academic-issues.github.io/Topics/talking_about_coaching.md

 average annual pay for fresh engineers in most software companies (TCS, Infosys, Wipro, Techm) has stagnated at INR 3-3.5 lacs (3500-4100 USD per annum) for last ten years.

-The problem we should be worried about is: where do most of the 90-92% aspirants end up?
+The problem we should be worried about is: where do most of the rest 90-92% aspirants end up?
 I believe at least 5% of the remaining aspirants are well prepared and still preserve motivations to succeed given adequate opportunities.
 The amount of collective investments on the aspirants is enormous and borne entirely by their parents.
 Perhaps a few of these aspirants may be supported by their parents to get quality education outside India, while the rest who succeed are essentially self-made.
-Other educational institutions outside the handful of elite schools destroy any motivations that may still exist with the young aspirants.
-The whole scenario appears to turn the individual investments of a large number of Indian middle class families into non-performing assets even if we include non-tangible gains out of coaching industry.
+The educational institutions outside the handful of elite schools destroy any motivation that may still exist with the young aspirants.
+The whole scenario appears to turn the individual investments of a large number of Indian middle class families into non-performing assets even if we include any non-tangible gains out of coaching industry.
 Coaching industry do not create wealth unlike manufacturing or service sectors.
 It essentially transfers wealth from personal savings to a few proprietors of coaching centers and in the process breaks the safety nets for survival of huge number of middle class families in India.
-The governments do not care.
-The politicians are only interested to latch onto political consultants (e.g., I-PAC) for devising ideas for freebies that can win votes. that earn them votes.
+The governments do not care as long politicians get their cuts.
+They are only interested to
+latch onto political consultants (e.g., I-PAC) for devising ideas of freebies that can win votes.
 Admittedly, freebies work as social security for a large part of population that live in abject poverty.
 However, these freebies drainout funds for CAPEX.
 Most state governments are spending close to 70% of state's revenue for freebies.
+I don't understand why the ECI or the courts have nothing to say in this wonton plundering of tax-payer's money for the benefits of political class.
+Sadly, constitution of India is inadequate in preventing the game plan of politicians.

-Of course, a country cannot operate from vacuum.
+Of course, I understand a country cannot operate from vacuum.
 There must be a power structure even in avowedly welfare state or a captialist state.
-China and Russia have progressed quite well under communist rules.
-Mao Zedong, Lenin and scores of other famous left leaning leaders created dreaded power centers around by a set of oligarch around them.
+China and Russia have progressed quite well under the "communist rules."
+However, we need to understand these two countries run a different version of communism.
+I would dare to say China and Russia actually practice a form of dictatorship.
+Mao Zedong, Lenin and scores of other famous left leaning leaders created dreaded power centers around by a set of oligarchs around them.
 The oligarchy system essentially bulied all resistances against them.
-Let us analyze how these power centers were created in the first place.
 Charismatic leaders always create a group of blind followers, like the godmen do.
 But nothing comes for free, the group is adequately nourished and a few who ever aspire to challenge are severely punished.
-The process is simply "carrot and stick" which enabled the left leaning leaders to create a strong bureaucratic set up in army and governance much like a dictator would do.
-The army is easy to control, but governance requires diabolical skill in the sense quell all oppositions no matter how.
+The process is simply "carrot and stick" which enabled so called the left leaning leaders to create a strong bureaucratic set up in army and governance much like a dictator would do.
+The army is easy to control, but governance requires diabolical skill to quell all oppositions, no matter how.
 The classical quartet-theory of "saam (fabrication or flattery), daam (greed), danda (punishment), bhed (divide)" works to build a pliant bureaucratic structure.
-Once you are able to create one there is no stopping.
+Once that is done, there is no stopping.
 That is also the success story behind all long serving governments (state or center) in India.
 A large part of the expenditure on freebies end up with buidling so called "party cadres" and really serving no purpose except for bullying oppositions of any kind.
 We still find